French Americans: Franco-American Day

 In 2008, the state of Connecticut made June 24 Franco-American Day, recognizing French Canadians for their culture and influence on Connecticut.
 The states of Maine, New Hampshire, and Vermont, have now also held Franco-American Day festivals on June 24.

 Demographics

+Colonial French American population in 1790

+The Census Bureau produced estimates of the colonial American population with roots in France, in collaboration with the American Council of Learned Societies, by scholarly classification of the names of all White heads of families recorded in the first U.S. census of 1790.
+The government required accurate counts of the origins of colonial stock as basis for computing National Origins Formula immigration quotas in the 1920s; for this task scholars estimated the proportion of names in each state determined to be of French derivation.
+The report concluded that, in 1790, French Americans made up roughly 2.3% of the population inhabiting the Continental United States; the highest concentrations of French Americans resided in the territories that had historically formed colonial New France to the west of British America.
+Within the Thirteen Colonies, the most significant French minorities could be found in the Middle Colonies of New York and New Jersey, and the Southern Colonies of South Carolina and Georgia.

+2000 Census

 According to the U.S. Census Bureau of 2000, 5.3 percent of Americans are of French or French Canadian ancestry.
 In 2013 the number of people living in the U.S. who were born in France was estimated at 129,520.
 Franco-Americans made up close to, or more than, 10 percent of the population of seven states, six in New England and Louisiana.
 Population wise, California has the greatest Franco population followed by Louisiana, while Maine has the highest by percentage (25 percent).